-- (a) Constant-maturity unweighted average of secondary market spreads to swaps for the major UK lenders' five-year euro senior unsecured bonds or a suitable proxy.
+(a) Constant-maturity unweighted average of secondary market spreads to swaps for the major UK lenders' five-year euro senior unsecured bonds or a suitable proxy. (b) Sterling average of two and three-year spreads on retail bonds, over relevant swap rates.